 The youth also get an introduction to basic public speaking and performance skills helping to develop self-confidence.
 “I feel special because it lets other people see our culture and what we do around here.
 They probably haven’t seen that before,” says Robinson.

 Robinson also partakes in another Kitasoo/Xai’xais cultural program called Supporting Emerging Aboriginal Stewards (SEAS).
-SEAS is supported by Coast Funds, the Moore Foundation, TNC Canada, and Tides Canada.
+SEAS is supported by Coast Funds, the Moore Foundation, Nature United (formerly TNC Canada), and Tides Canada.
 Like Súa, it aims to connect Kitasoo/Xai’xais youth with their traditional knowledge and culture.